DavidQiuChao/Self-Guided-Network/README.md

 # Self-Guided-Network
-This is an unofficial reimplement of "Self-Guided Network for Fast Image Denoising" of ICCV2019.
+This is an unofficial reimplementation of "Self-Guided Network for Fast Image Denoising" of ICCV2019.

 The SGN Network is implemented by class of SelfGuidedNet in script "modules/featNet.py" .